kerim/digitalgarden.github.io/advice-for-graduate-students.md

 ---

-# Advice for graduate students
+Useful how-to guides for graduate students in the social sciences.

 ## Getting into graduate school